ADIB's digital adoption surges with 80% of customers embracing digital services

 PHOTO

-Abu Dhabi: Abu Dhabi Islamic Bank (ADIB), a leading Islamic financial institution, has reported a remarkable surge and continued success in its digital banking, driven by the growing preference for digital services among customers.
+Abu Dhabi Islamic Bank (ADIB) has reported a remarkable surge and continued success in its digital banking, driven by the growing preference for digital services among customers.
 Recent data reveals that 80% of ADIB customers actively use the bank's digital platforms, underlining its commitment to providing convenient and innovative banking solutions.

 ADIB's digital adoption includes a 27% growth in mobile banking usage compared to the previous year and more than 50% of personal finance products and services are availed digitally on its mobile app.
 The bank also witnessed a significant 142% increase in new-to-bank customers opening accounts using ADIB's Electronic Fingerprints Recognition (EFR) technology.
 These achievements demonstrate ADIB's strong focus on enhancing the mobile banking experience and ensuring seamless access to financial services.